carolinabernal/US-news/README.md

   * Focus FOR NOW only on the tweets from the two (2) major newspapers of each state.
   * Not weighting the number of tweets by the size of the newspaper or by how active is the newspaper on twitter (to do this we would need the total number of tweets per newspaper).

+##Creating our DataFrames
+Our code to count the number of tweets per newspaper writes the output in csv files.
+We use this information to generate a new csv file per topic with the number of tweets per state and per day, as well as the sum of the tweets over the past week.
+Thus, we generated four DataFrames: "Trump_tweets.csv", "Hillary_tweets.csv", "Marihuana_tweets.csv" and "Cuba_tweets.csv".

+Using Geopandas we merged each of the csv files mentioned above with the shapefile of U.S. states.
+We then plot the merged dataset to show how the number of tweets about each of the topics vary across U.S. states.

+We also added a second layer to our maps showing the cities of the states where the Republican party won in the past presidential election.

 ##Using Django